iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 it also has a unique solution.
 Moreover, turning it into an update procedure converges towards $v^\pi$ for any initial value function.
-Thus we arrive at an algorithm for evaluating the cost of a policy, unimaginatively called _policy evaluation_.
+Thus, we arrive at an algorithm for evaluating the cost of a policy, unimaginatively called _policy evaluation_.

 ```julia